chalupajs/chalupa/docs/README.md

 Dependencies and bindings are all good, but one crucial step is still missing.
 How do all these things come to life?
 When and how do our classes get instantiated?

-The underlying container of Catamaran is *lazy*.
+The underlying container of Chalupa is *lazy*.
 This means, that instances are created on-demand, only when requested.
 Thus, if we want the container to actually create an instance of some type, we have to request that very type from the container.
 Of course, instances can only be obtained if all of their dependencies are satisfied.
 Consequently, the container attempts to resolve the dependencies of the requested type first.
 For this end, it examines the available bindings.
 If no binding can resolve the dependency, then an error is thrown.
 However, if an appropriate binding is found, then the container instantiates it, if necessary.
 The bound type that we want to instantiate, in turn, can have its own dependencies and so on.
 The chain continues until the container finds a dependency which is already available or can be immediately constructed.
 Then, the container walks back the chain, instantiating and injecting everything, eventually finishing off with the type that was originally requested.

 An important consequence of the lazy behavior is runtime errors: if a given dependency is not satisfied by any of the bindings, then it is only discovered at runtime when we want to resolve the dependency in question.
 Can we construct containers that perform dependency resolution at compile time?
 Sure, one example is the [Dagger](https://dagger.dev/) framework for the JVM.

-In Catamaran, the class decorated with `@Service` can be thought of as some kind of a root or origin: generally, every other type in the container is reachable from this class through various dependency chains.
+In Chalupa, the class decorated with `@Service` can be thought of as some kind of a root or origin: generally, every other type in the container is reachable from this class through various dependency chains.
 Therefore, when we request an instance of the `@Service` class from the container, essentially everything gets instantiated and just like in a puzzle, falls into its place.

 One question still lingers around.
 What happens if a class is a dependency of multiple classes?
 How many instances will the container create?
-In Catamaran, every binding is *singleton*, meaning, that a class is instantiated only once and that one instance is then reused to resolve each and every dependency on the type.
+In Chalupa, every binding is *singleton*, meaning, that a class is instantiated only once and that one instance is then reused to resolve each and every dependency on the type.
 This enables two important patterns:

   * *Exclusive ownership of resources*.
 For example, only a single instance will ever exist of your database connection class throughout the lifespan of your application.
   * *Stateless components*.
 As instances are shared among many dependents, if they are not guarding some resource then it's best to keep them stateless to prevent surprises, when one dependent class sees the effects of another, completely unrelated class.